scalableinternetservices/utils/README.md

 Both the app server, and database are located on a single EC2 instance.

 * __WEBrick__:
-  WEBrick handles requests to port 80 directly, permitting onl/y a single connection at a time.
+  WEBrick handles requests to port 80 directly, permitting only a single connection at a time.
   https://s3-us-west-2.amazonaws.com/cs290/SingleWEBrick.json
 * __NGINX + Passenger__: